 Why Use a Generator for Camping

-For the purists out there, taking a generator on a camping trip defeats the purpose of camping.
+For the purists out there, taking a power station on a camping trip defeats the purpose of camping.
 However, for those new to camping adventures or those that just need a little more pampering, they are a necessity.
 Here are some helpful ways you can use a generator while camping:

 1. Keep it Cool

 Many people can’t stand to be too hot or cold.
 Keeping the perfect temperature isn’t something done easily while camping.
 With a generator, you can run a fan or little heater in your tent.
 This is a great way to regulate the temperature, especially in the summer, since leaving the door open will let in many bugs.

 2. Remove Pesky Bugs